IRS Letter 5071C For Your Identity Verification

 1. Letters 5071C, 5757C, and 5447C are typically able to be resolved online via the IRS ID Verify System .
 Open this page and follow the steps below.

 Letter 4883C may require additional efforts to resolve.
 Regardless of you letter, call the phone number on the letter as soon as possible to resolve the case as each letter may result in a late processing of your return or inability to process.

-2. Contact the IRS via the contact information listed on the letter either online - via the link above - or by phone.
+2. Contact the IRS via the contact information listed on the letter either online through IRS.gov or by phone.
 The IRS will need information from you in order to process a recently submitted or e-Filed tax return (e.g. verify your name and taxpayer identification number).

 3. Have the following records at hand before you contact the IRS online or by phone:

 - The letter 5071C, 5757C, 5447C, or 4883C you received from the IRS.